Birtle Transmission Project

 - Environmental Assessment: fall 2016 to late 2017 (completed);

 - Construction start: following Licence receipt.

-If you want to be kept informed of route determination and environmental assessment processes, sign up for email notices.
+If you want to be kept informed of project activities, please sign up for email notices.

 For more information about the Birtle Transmission Project:

 - Phone Licensing & Environmental Assessment toll-free at 1-877-343-1631